This 2-Step Mermaid Scrub is Perfect for Feet, Dry Skin, and Lips

 - Vary the essential oils to the mixture to turn your mermaid sugar scrub into a calming, aromatherapy enriched experience for any occasion.

-I’m so glad you asked.
 Below is our written tutorial and if you have any questions, just ask them in the comments below.
-Note: all items are safe to be used on the skin, feet, and lips and should be packaged in an air-tight container.
+All items are safe to be used on the skin, feet, and lips and should be packaged in an air-tight container.

 2 Step Mermaid Foot Scrub